 The Major Killer

 The class of drugs that kills most people in San Francisco is opiates.
-By opiates we mean compounds derived from the opium plant which include thebaine, morphine, and codeine, as well as all the sub-division opioid compounds that can be made from the above three main compounds.
-In this group of opioids we encounter heroin, oxycodone, hydromorphone, hydrocodone, and oxymorphone - all of which are derivatives of morphine.
+By opiates, we mean compounds derived from the opium plant which include thebaine, morphine, and codeine, as well as all the sub-division opioid compounds that can be made from the above three main compounds.
+In this group of opioids, we encounter heroin, oxycodone, hydromorphone, hydrocodone, and oxymorphone – all of which are derivatives of morphine.
 These drugs are most often found in high quantities in the blood system of people who have committed suicide.
 Sadly, many of these opiates can be purchased under regular prescription and therefore, can be abused until they lead to such unfortunate incidents.

 Cocaine overdose is also not new in San Francisco with more than 100 people reportedly dying every year from the drug.
-Between 2009 and 2010, 129 residents of San Francisco died because of cocaine overdose.
-Fortunately, there is a good news where reports show that cocaine use has been declining since 2010.
+Between 2009 and 2010, 129 residents of San Francisco died because of a cocaine overdose.
+Fortunately, there is good news where reports show that cocaine use has been declining since 2010.